dhanushanthp/Level2Trader/ReadMe.md

 # Backlog
+1. Filter out the smaller size trades on time and sales
+2. Change the top sales on bid and ask over period from 1 min to shorter time frame (10s).
+So we can enter and exit trade fast.
+Don’t need to wait for whole 1 min.
+But check whether it’s working on 1 min. def myround(x, base=5): return base * round(x/base)
+3. Current implementation supports to forex as well since we use the level 1 data.
+Check on possibility
+	1. May need to tune the block sizes.
+Because the forex trades high in size
 1. Adding exchange in to the analysis
 2. Development of rules based on extracted outputs
    1. If top sales more than x%  go long or short on bid or ask
 2. Implementation of ML model or buy signal to predict the possible hike
+4. Currently the implementation is on level 1 (time and sales, current bid and ask).
+May need to extend to   level II data.
+Which has very depth of bid and ask.
+5. Implementation of plots in proper UI
+	1. 3D plots for time and sales (z-time, x-bid, y-ask)
+	2. Bar chart to show realtime level II only based on Level II api call.
+Raw visuals
+6. Automated trading
+	1. Implementation of automated trading where If the size on price goes more than x% of last n  	    minutes of trades.
+Give a signal to user.
+To get in trade or not.
+Then the user can just decide 	    throu	gh API.